waelhammoudeh/overpass-4-slackware/Extract_and_Planet_Change_Files/OP_FROM_PLANET.md

                        |target.name          <--- file with OSM data file name
 </pre>

-Copy your planet daily aligned OSM data file you made from "Migrate To Daily Planet Update" earlier [README.md](README.md) to the new "region/extract" directory.
-The data file name was similar to "region-data_2025-09-09.osm.pbf" witha date.
+Copy your planet aligned OSM data file you made from [README.md](README.md) to the new "region/extract" directory.
+The data file name was similar to "region-data_2025-09-09.osm.pbf" with a date.
 This is the file **we are not to use underscore character** in its name.
 The underscore is a separator between the name and the date parts.

 #### Initialize New Database: